 - Need a provider for Apple?
 Check out the best VPN for Mac

-For companies trying to secure and encrypt their financial records and user data, using a VPN helps ensure that an employee connecting from Germany has the same experience as if he or she was sitting in a cubicle in London or New York.
+For companies trying to secure and encrypt their financial records and user data, using a helps ensure that an employee connecting from Germany has the same experience as if they were sitting in a cubicle in London or New York.

 From a security infrastructure standpoint, there is no difference between a local user connecting to the network and someone connecting over the public Internet.
 The same tunneling and encryption features are active and enabled.